2021 IPA Conference

 Organizers of the Emerging Scholars Colloquium

 Sign up to our newsletter on the website.

-Professor of Sociology and Associate Dean of the Graduate School of Arts and Sciences at Boston University
+Professor of Sociology - Dean of the Graduate School and Vice Provost of Graduate Education of Loyola University Chicago

 Emily Barman's scholarship focuses on the social organization of altruism and philanthropy.
 Emily Barman’s recent book, Caring capitalism: The meaning and measure of social value in the market (Cambridge University Press, 2016) investigates social value as a distinct order of worth.
 Her new research project will focus on the causes and consequences of the rise of market-based approaches to pro-poor healthcare (such as advanced market commitments, health enterprises, and primary care franchises), as led by public and nonprofit actors including the Center for Health Market Innovations, the Gates Foundation, HANSHEP, and the Global Alliance for Vaccines and Immunization.